Adobe Atmosphere

-Adobe Atmosphere (informally abbreviated Atmo) was a software platform for interacting with 3D computer graphics.
+Adobe Atmosphere was a software platform for interacting with 3D computer graphics.
 3D models created with the commercial program could be explored socially using a browser plugin available free of charge.
 Atmosphere was originally developed by Attitude Software as 3D Anarchy and was later bought by Adobe Systems.
 The product spent the majority of its lifetime in beta testing.
 Adobe released the last version of Atmosphere, version 1.0 build 216, in February 2004, then discontinued the software in December that year.

 Features

 Atmosphere focused on explorable "worlds" (later officially called "environments"), which were linked together by "portals", analogous to the World Wide Web's hyperlinks.
 These portals were represented as spinning squares of red, green, and blue that revolved around each other and floated above the ground.
 Portals were indicative of the Atmosphere team's desire to mirror the functionality of Web pages.
 Although the world itself was described in the .aer (or .atmo) file, images and sounds were kept separately, usually in the GIF, WAV or MP3 format.
 Objects in worlds were scriptable using a specialized dialect of JavaScript, allowing a more immersive environment, and worlds could be generated dynamically using PHP.
 Using JavaScript, a world author could link an object to a Web page, so that a user could, for example, launch a Web page by clicking on a billboard advertisement (Ctrl+Shift+Click in earlier versions).
 By version 1.0, Atmosphere also boasted support for using Macromedia Flash animations and Windows Media Video as textures.

 Atmosphere-based worlds consisted mainly of parametric primitives, such as floors, walls, and cones.
 These primitives could be painted a solid color, given an image-based texture, or made "subtractive".
 Invisible, "subtractive" primitives could be used to cut "holes" in other primitives, to build more complex shapes.
 Many worlds also contained animated polygon meshes made possible by Atmosphere's implementation as a subcomponent of Viewpoint Corporation's Viewpoint Media Player.
 However, Viewpoint stopped supporting the Atmosphere subcomponent some time before Atmosphere was discontinued.

 Unlike the more centralized structure of Active Worlds, in which environments are primarily built within AlphaWorld, Atmosphere worlds were spread throughout the Internet, usually hosted on the author's own Web site as .aer files.
 There were binary and ASCII versions of the .aer file format, though the ASCII format was phased out in later releases. .aer files could be generated dynamically using server-side content management systems, as demonstrated by the AtmoWorlds.com Worlds Directory.